Crawley (UK Parliament constituency): Political history

+The constituency of Crawley is a bellwether seat, having elected an MP from the Party which won each general election since its creation in 1983.
+Its first MP was Conservative Nicholas Soames, a grandson of former prime minister Sir Winston Churchill.
+Having been re-elected in 1987 and 1992, he stood down for the 1997 election and was selected for and won the neighbouring seat of Mid Sussex, which he continued to represent until his retirement in 2019.

-Labour majorities in 1997 and 2001 on the size of majority yardstick, but not yet the longevity measure, suggested a safe seat.
+The seat was subsequently won by Laura Moffatt of the Labour Party with majorities in 1997 and 2001 on the size of majority yardstick, but not yet the longevity measure, suggested a safe seat.
 The seat saw the most marginal result in 2005 with a margin of only 37 votes.
 Psephologists and editors have long identified the marginality of most of the largest new towns and outer satellite cities in Southern England as to those seats with a workforce across diverse sectors (e.g. Bristol, Exeter, Gloucester, Milton Keynes, Hemel Hempstead, Reading, Southampton, Portsmouth, Dover).
 Few communities in these seats are rooted in Victorian villa toryism nor in Labour's heartlands that for decades depended on heavy industry (the main coalfields, the Lancashire Mill Towns, the Potteries/Black Country, steelworking, dockworking and shipbuilding areas).

-In the 2010 election Conservative, Smith, won the seat having twice failed, by 5,928 votes.
+In the 2010 election Conservative, Henry Smith, won the seat having twice failed, by 5,928 votes.
 He gained a not unprecedented (averaged two-party) swing of 6.3%.
-Smith's later majorities have been 6,526 in 2015; and 2,459 in 2017, elections where the Liberal Democrats, Scepanovic and Yousuf, along with the 2017 candidate for East Worthing and Shoreham in West Sussex lost their deposits by failing to attract 5% of the vote.
+Smith's later majorities have been 6,526 in 2015; and 2,459 in 2017, elections where the Liberal Democrats, Scepanovic, along with the 2017 candidate for East Worthing and Shoreham in West Sussex lost their deposits by failing to attract 5% of the vote.
+In 2019, the Liberal Democrat Candidate, Khalil Yousuf increased the Liberal Democrat vote share by 1.7% against the last election, keeping their deposit.

+Smith won again in 2019 with an increased majority over Labour candidate Peter Lamb.
+In 2024, Smith stood down and Lamb captured the seat after the Conservative vote more than halved.